GSA/catalog-app/README.md

 >to run a one off command inside the container:

 * `docker-compose run app {{command}}`

+### Test setup
+To setup and run the tests for CKAN, follow the instructions here: https://docs.ckan.org/en/2.8/contributing/test.html.
+There are a few modifications, but the process starts the same.
+Open the app container via command line and activate the virtual environment (`. /usr/lib/ckan/bin/activate`) and then install the test requirements libraries (`pip install -r /usr/lib/ckan/src/ckan/dev-requirements.txt`).
+When setting up the DB tables, you need to extract the URL dynamically created by Docker in the production.ini file on the app container.
+Then, you'll need to run the following commands from the DB container:
+* `createdb -h 172.17.0.2 -U ckan -O ckan ckan_test -E utf-8`
+* `createdb -h 172.17.0.2 -U ckan -O ckan datastore_test -E utf-8`

+Then, the following command will need to be run on app: `paster datastore set-permissions -c test-core.ini`.
+Copy the output to a text editor, and change all the `ckan_default` items to be `ckan`.
+Open the db container in command line, and open up the psql command line by typing `psql -U ckan -h 172.17.0.2`.
+Then, copy and paste the output from the paster command into the psql command prompt.

+From here, you can have the app command line open and run the following command: `nosetests --ckan --with-pylons=test-core.ini ckan ckanext > test_output.txt 2>&1`, which will run the tests and put the output in test_output.txt.
+This command can take 10+ minutes to run.
+As of 12/12/2018 for CKAN 2.8, there are
+* 2046 successful tests
+* 73 errors
+* 14 failures
+* 3 skipped

 ## CKAN/catalog-app commands
 **This commands are run from *within* the catalog-app container using either `docker exec it` or `docker-compose run` as described above**